-Our community’s nationwide membership of post-9/11 veterans, frontline civilians, policy experts, and political professionals share a common vision of U.S. leadership abroad.
-Hailing from 16 Chapters and 47 different states across the nation, more than 1,500 Truman members believe in a strong, smart, and principled foreign policy that sees the United States leading a growing community of nations towards shared security and prosperity.
-We believe that America is at its best when we use all the tools in our toolbox: Defense, diplomacy, development, and democracy promotion.
+Our community includes more than 1,900 post-9/11 veterans, frontline civilians, policy experts, and political professionals who share a common vision of U.S. leadership abroad and hail from 16 Chapters and 47 different states across the nation.
+We believe that America is at its best when we use all the tools in our toolbox: diplomacy, defense, development, and democracy promotion.

-Together, the Truman Center and Truman Project identify, train, and position veteran, frontline civilian, political, and policy leaders across America who share this worldview.
-We bring those leaders together with our partners and advisors to deliver concrete solutions to pressing global challenges for leaders at the local, state, and national levels, and we coordinate member action nationwide to shape the debate, fight for policy change, and support rising leaders who share our values.
+Truman Center for National Policy, along with our sister organization Truman National Security Project, identifies, trains, and positions leaders across America who share this worldview.
+We bring our members together with our partners and advisors to deliver concrete solutions to pressing global challenges for leaders at the local, state, and national levels, and we coordinate their action nationwide to shape the debate, fight for policy change, and support rising leaders who share our values.

 A new class of approximately 150 new members are recruited, interviewed, and selected by our existing members each year.
 Members are divided among our three cohorts: